From Wikipedia, the free encyclopedia.

 Production area Abruzzo Frentana area, Marche region (all the regional territory and in particular the Ancona area), Foligno mountains

 Cicerchie is one of the most ancient legumes of history: there’s proof of cicerchie beans in the Fertile Crescent archaeological sites dating back to 8000 BC.
-They have an incredible resistance to droughts, so people relied on cicerchie as their main sustenance for months in tough times.
+Moreover, they have an incredible resistance to droughts, so people relied on cicerchie as their main sustenance for months in tough times.

 They are a wild variety of chickpeas, very similar in taste and shape, with a more assertive personality and more earthy and rich notes—recipes for cicerchie range from warm soups and stews to salads bruschette.